2010 United States deepwater drilling moratorium: Further steps

-The Obama administration assembled a panel to advise his administration on how to address offshore drilling in the wake of the spill.
-The group have stated that Salazar's May 27 report to Obama portrayed their approval of the moratorium, they claim that the panel reviewed a previous draft of the document with bans only on new drilling in water deeper than 1,000 feet.
+The Obama administration assembled a panel to advise it on how to address offshore drilling in the wake of the spill.
+The group has stated that Salazar's May 27 report to Obama portrayed their approval of the moratorium; they claim that the panel reviewed a previous draft of the document with bans only on new drilling in water deeper than 1,000 feet.

 On 30 June, Salazar said that "he is working very hard to finalize a new offshore drilling moratorium".
 Michael Bromwich, the head of the newly created Bureau of Ocean Energy Management, Regulation and Enforcement, said that a record of "bad performance, deadly performance" by an oil company should be considered "a relevant factor" for the government when it decides if that company should be awarded future drilling leases.
-Representative George Miller plans to introduce to the energy reform bill under consideration in the United States House of Representatives that a company's safety record should factor into leasing decisions.
-By this amendment he wants to ban BP from leasing any additional offshore area for seven years because of "extensive record of serious worker safety and environmental violations".
+Representative George Miller plans to introduce into the energy reform bill under consideration in the United States House of Representatives that a company's safety record should factor into leasing decisions.
+By this amendment he wants to ban BP from leasing any additional offshore area for seven years because of an "extensive record of serious worker safety and environmental violations".

 The ban was lifted in October 2010, but by February 2011 no one had received a permit to drill because those applying had to prove the ability to contain a spill.
 A group that included Exxon had developed a system with this capability.

 In July 2011 The Heritage Foundation's Robert Bluey reported at Scribe that deepwater drilling permits were down 71% from their historical monthly average of 5.9 permits per month, while shallow-water permits were off 34% from their historical 7.1 monthly average permits.